 - Think about the year your home was originally built.
 It’s important to remember lead-based paint was banned after 1978 and homes built prior to 1960 generally contain this hazardous material.
 For this reason alone, replacement is the better choice.

 - Calculate the cost of repair versus replacement.
 Of course, cost will be the biggest single factor.
 Most restoration is a DIY project but replacement is best left to professional installers.
 Calculate the costs and don’t forget to factor-in future energy costs/savings.

 If you decide to replace your windows, you’ll likely have to do a little more work and that will generate plenty of remodeling debris.
-No problem, just phone 321-406-2069 or visit AAA Rousse Services and we’ll take it away and also haul junk away.
+No problem, just phone 321-406-2069 or visit AAA Rousse Services and we’ll take it away and junk removal in Orlando, FL is what we do.
 We serve the entire Orlando area and know it well; so, give us a call right now!